SeldonIO/seldon-core/docs-gb/scaling/hpa-rps-autoscaling.md

 description: Learn how to implement request-per-second (RPS) based autoscaling in Seldon Core 2 using Kubernetes HPA and Prometheus metrics.
 ---

-# HPA Autoscaling in single-model serving

-Learn how to jointly autoscale model and server replicas based on a metric of inference requests per second (RPS) using HPA, when there is a one-to-one correspondence between models and servers (single-model serving).
-This will require:
+Given Seldon Core 2 is predominantly for serving ML in Kubernetes, it is possible to leverage `HorizontalPodAutoscaler` or [HPA](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) to define scaling logic automatically scale up and down Kubernetes resources.
+This requires exposing the right metrics such that they can be used by HPA.
+In this tutorial, we will explain how to expose a requests per secong (RPS) metric associated to models using Prometheus, and then targetting that metrics for autoscaling models.
+Once scaling for models is set up in this way, autoscaling for servers can be achieved through either Seldon Core autoscaling of Servers [here](./autoscaling.md#autoscaling-servers) or in the case of single-model serving, by setting up HPA manifests for each Servers that matches the ones for their associated models (explained [here](./single-model-serving-hpa.md)).

+The following workflow will require:

 * Having a Seldon Core 2 install that publishes metrics to prometheus (default).
 In the following, we will assume that prometheus is already installed and configured in the `seldon-monitoring` namespace.
 * Installing and configuring [Prometheus Adapter](https://github.com/kubernetes-sigs/prometheus-adapter), which allows prometheus queries on relevant metrics to be published as k8s custom metrics
-* Configuring HPA manifests to scale Models and the corresponding Server replicas based on the custom metrics
+* Configuring HPA manifests to scale Models

 {% hint style="warning" %}
-The Core 2 HPA-based autoscaling has the following constraints/limitations:

-- HPA scaling only targets single-model serving, where there is a 1:1 correspondence between models and servers.
-Autoscaling for multi-model serving (MMS) is supported for specific models and workloads via the Core 2 native features described [here](autoscaling.md).
-  - Significant improvements to MMS autoscaling are planned for future releases.

-- **Only custom metrics** from Prometheus are supported.
-Native Kubernetes resource metrics such as CPU or memory are not.
-This limitation exists because of HPA's design: In order to prevent multiple HPA CRs from issuing conflicting scaling instructions, each HPA CR must exclusively control a set of pods which is disjoint from the pods controlled by other HPA CRs.
-In Seldon Core 2, CPU/memory metrics can be used to scale the number of Server replicas via HPA.
-However, this also means that the CPU/memory metrics from the same set of pods can no longer be used to scale the number of model replicas.
-  - We are working on improvements in Core 2 to allow both servers and models to be scaled based on a single HPA manifest, targeting the Model CR.

-- Each Kubernetes cluster supports only one active custom metrics provider.
+Each Kubernetes cluster supports only one active custom metrics provider.
 If your cluster already uses a custom metrics provider different from `prometheus-adapter`, it will need to be removed before being able to scale Core 2 models and servers via HPA.
-  - The Kubernetes community is actively exploring solutions for allowing multiple custom metrics providers to coexist.
+The Kubernetes community is actively exploring solutions for allowing multiple custom metrics providers to coexist.
 {% endhint %}

 ## Installing and configuring the Prometheus Adapter